barduinor/box-workshop-python/workshops/comments/comments.md

 * Create a method to Edit a comment
 * Create a methos that serializes a comment to JSON
 * Improve the print method to print the replies to a comment idented
+* Try adding a comment that mentions a user

 # Final thoughts
+Comments really shine when you have a lot of users collaborating on a file, and you want to keep track of the conversation.